-- Observe and follow all duly established local, state and federal laws; - Respect the rights, opinions, privacy, and property of individuals, groups, the University, and the neighboring community; - Refrain from actions that deny other members of the University community their rights as described or provided for in policies of the University; - Be knowledgeable of and follow all published University policies; - Report violations of University policies, including the Student Code of Conduct, the Sexual Misconduct Policy and Procedures, and the Harassment and Discrimination policy, to the appropriate office or administrator; - Carry out one's responsibilities and duties and understand the need for accountability; - Recognize that, as an employee of the University, one's primary focus should be on achieving the University's mission and goals, and that secondary employment should be limited, particularly if it interferes with one's primary responsibilities and duties or is contrary to the best interests of the institution; - Collaborate and assist other University employees acting within the scope of their employment and duties as appropriate; - Exhibit behavior that does not interfere with academics, professional development, scholarly work and research, or any University services, operations or activities;
+- Observe and follow all duly established local, state and federal laws; - Respect the rights, opinions, privacy, and property of individuals, groups, the University, and the neighboring community; - Refrain from actions that deny other members of the University community their rights as described or provided for in policies of the University; - Refrain from engaging in conduct that materially and substantially disrupts another person's protected expressive activity or infringes on the rights of others to engage in or listen to a protected expressive activity; - Be knowledgeable of and follow all published University policies; - Report violations of University policies, including the Student Code of Conduct, the Sexual Misconduct Policy and Procedures, and the Harassment and Discrimination policy, to the appropriate office or administrator; - Carry out one's responsibilities and duties and understand the need for accountability; - Recognize that, as an employee of the University, one's primary focus should be on achieving the University's mission and goals, and that secondary employment should be limited, particularly if it interferes with one's primary responsibilities and duties or is contrary to the best interests of the institution; - Collaborate and assist other University employees acting within the scope of their employment and duties as appropriate;

 Reviewed by the University Community: Dec.
 2013 - Jan.
 2014

 Supported by Administrative Council: Feb.
 2014

 Supported by President's Cabinet: Feb.
 2014

 Approved by the President: Feb.
 26, 2014

 Revisions Approved: May 13, 2015

+Reviewed: September 13, 2018

+Revised: June 16, 2020

+Reviewed: December 4, 2023